Saunak-Bhattacharjee/Undergraduate-project-Multimodal-Emotion-Recognition-/README.md

 ---

+The code is in the zip folder named MMERonMELD as a .ipynb file
 ## 📌 Overview

 Understanding human emotions through multiple modalities has numerous real-world applications, including **mental health monitoring**, **customer sentiment analysis**, **education technology**, and **human-computer interaction**.